bebbo203/procedural_tree_generator/readme.md

 ## Table of parameters
 | Option                    | Description |
 | ------                    | ----------- |
-|  -j                       | JSON configuration file with more parameters
+|  --json,-j                | JSON configuration file with more parameters
 |  -o                       | Output file path
 | -node, -n                 | Number of attractors
 | --f-generator, -f         | Selection of the generating function